Stimulated Forward Brillouin Scattering in Subwavelength Silicon Membranes: Introduction

-Silicon-on-insulator (SOI) platform faces an important challenge: the simultaneous confinement of optical and mechanical modes within the waveguide.
-The strong phonon leakage towards the silica under-cladding \cite{wiederhecker_brillouin_2019} hinders efficient Brillouin interactions in SOI geometries.
-Suspended or quasi-suspended structures such as membrane rib waveguides \cite{kittlaus_large_2016}, fully suspended nanowires \cite{laer_net_2015}, and pedestal waveguides \cite{van_laer_interaction_2015} have proven to be an efficient solution towards achieving large Brillouin gain through forward stimulated BS (FSBS).
-However, these structures show a reduced fabrication tolerance or poor mechanical stability or rely on extremely low optical loss to compensate for a moderate Brillouin gain.
-Subwavelength silicon waveguides \cite{halir_waveguide_2015} emerge in this context as an alternative for more stable designs with comparable or improved optomechanical interactions.
-Moreover, FSBS couples longitudinally propagating photons and transversally propagating phonons \cite{wiederhecker_brillouin_2019}.
-Hence, subwavelength engineering of the longitudinal and transversal geometries allows independent control of photonic and phononic modes.
+Nevertheless, the silicon-on-insulator (SOI) platform faces a significant challenge: the simultaneous confinement of optical and mechanical modes within the waveguide.
+Strong phonon leakage towards the silica undercladding hinders efficient Brillouin interactions in SOI geometries \cite{wiederhecker_brillouin_2019}.
+This limitation cab be overcome by using suspended or quasi-suspended structures.
+Membrane rib waveguides \cite{kittlaus_large_2016}, fully suspended nanowires \cite{laer_net_2015}, pedestal waveguides \cite{van_laer_interaction_2015}, and anti-resonant acoustic waveguide membranes \cite{lei_antiresonant_2024} have proven to be an efficient solution to achieve large Brillouin.
+However, these structures often show limited mechanical stability or rely on extremely low optical loss to compensate for a moderate Brillouin gain.
+Periodic waveguides have been proposed to maximize the strength of the Brillouin interactions, achieving optical and mechanical confinement by simultaneous optical and mechanical bandgaps \cite{phoxonicWG_Laude_2011}.
+However, these phoxonic crystals require large lattice constants to confine GHz mechanical modes, which induce significant optical losses.
+Therefore, experimental demonstration of optomechanical interactions using these geometries is limited to microcavities \cite{gomisClivia_1DPhoxonic_2014}.
+Subwavelength grating (SWG) waveguides, characterized by periodicities smaller than half the operating wavelength, exhibit low optical propagation losses and offer exceptional versatility for the design and optimization of photonic devices \cite{cheben_subwavelength_2018, Cheben_MetamaterialsIntegrated_2023}.
+Theoretical studies suggest that optical and mechanical modes could be confined in SWG waveguides \cite{schmidt_suspendedMIR_2019, zhang_subwavelength_2020, Gonzalez-Andrade_theoryTMBS_2024}, where sections of different thicknesses ensure acoustic confinement based on impedance mismatch.
+Experimental validation of this approach has not yet been addressed.

-Here, we propose a suspended waveguide design that exploits a single-etch subwavelength structure to facilitate fabrication and mechanical stability combined with a phononic crystal to provide mechanical confinement.
-This geometry yields a significant Brillouin gain of up to 1.5 \unit{\dB} of Stokes gain in a 6 \unit{\mm}-long waveguide with 35.5 \unit{\mW} of input power.
-Additionally, we show the tunability of the SBS resonant frequency by varying the lengths of the subwavelength arms and the waveguide width without detriment of the performance.